- What is an exempt private company limited by shares?

-For the definition, an Exempt Private Company (EPC) in Singapore is a private limited company that is owned by a maximum of 20 shareholders, all of whom must be individuals.
+An exempt private company (EPC) in Singapore is a private limited company that is owned by a maximum of 20 shareholders, all of whom must be individuals.
 EPC is one of the most favored types of businesses in Singapore as it provides a wide range of benefits and tax incentives.

 As its name may suggest, an EPC can be entitled to some exemptions from certain tax liabilities and audit requirements.
 Furthermore, like a private limited company, an EPC also brings you similar benefits such as separate legal status and members’ limited liabilities by shares.

-Generally speaking, an Exempt Private Company in Singapore is divided into 2 types, depending on the ability to pay debts.
+Generally speaking, an exempt private company in Singapore is divided into 2 types, depending on the ability to pay debts.
 Pursuant to ACRA, the filing requirements of each type are subject to significantly diverse:

-Benefits of an Exempt Private Company in Singapore
+Benefits of an Exempt private company in Singapore

 To build Singapore’s image as the best place for startups and alleviate the compliance burden for small companies, the government announced the ratification of the amendment in 2003 to the Company Act, marking the dawn of EPC.